makerdao/community/governance/polls/Adjust the UNIV2DAIUSDC Liquidation Ratio - June 7, 2021.md

 ## Outcomes

-**The non-'Abstain' option with the most votes is deemed the winner and the following actions will be taken:**
+**If a non-'Abstain' option receives more votes than each other option (excluding 'Abstain') and the votes for that option exceed 50% of the total votes cast then that option is deemed the winner and the following actions will be taken:**
 * If the winner represents a change from the status quo, then change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
 * If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.